Jack Jennett

 Jack is also an ADR Group accredited Civil and Commercial Mediator (2015).

-When he is not at work, Jack enjoys football and takes a significant interest in world culture having visited five of the seven continents of the world.
+When he is not at work, Jack enjoys football and takes a significant interest in world culture and travel.

 Professional Memberships